craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Open an InPrivate Edge window.
 Browse to the **Office 365 home page** and sign in as **Francisco**.

-1. You will see a "Your account has been locked" message.
+1. You will see a “Your account has been locked” message.

 1. Close the InPrivate window.